edumarin/edumarin.github.io/_pages/about.md

 # Recent News

+* June, 2021.
+Diego Perino, Roberto Di Pietro and I wrote a paper on the security of serverless computing.
+Have a look at our paper [here](http://arxiv.org/abs/2107.03832)
+* June, 2021.
+Our MobiSys'21 paper got the best paper award!
 * Apr, 2021.
 Our work "Inter-operability and Orchestration in Heterogeneous Cloud/Edge Resources: the ACCORDION vision" has been accepted at FRAME 2021
 * Mar, 2021.
 Our work "PPFL: Privacy-preserving Federated Learning with Trusted Execution Environments" has been accepted at ACM MobiSys 2021
 * Feb, 2021.
 We are organising the [1st Workshop on Mobile Serverless (MobileServerless)](https://www.it.uc3m.es/mbsvless21/), co-located with ACM MobiSys 2021 in a virtual (on-line) format.
 Please consider submitting your work.